 Additionally, the Eastern Diamondback is renowned for its large size, potent venom and distinctive diamond-shaped markings along its back.
 This subspecies can be found in the southeastern United States, particularly in pine forests, coastal forests and scrublands.

-Another notable type is the Timber rattlesnake, which prefers pine forests, agricultural fields, swamps, river floodplains, rocky outcrops, wooded areas or hilly forested regions in the eastern part of North America, showcasing their ability to adapt to diverse habitats beyond just desert environments.
-It is recognized for its broad triangular head, large size, alternating brownish-black bands along its body and potent venom, this species plays an essential role in maintaining an ecological balance within its forested habitats.
+Another notable type is the Timber rattlesnake, which is indigenous to eastern North America and bears distinctive colour patterns along its body.
+It prefers pine forests, agricultural fields, swamps, river floodplains, rocky outcrops, wooded areas or hilly forested regions in the eastern part of North America, showcasing its ability to adapt to diverse habitats beyond just desert environments.
+It is recognised for its broad triangular head, large size, alternating brownish-black bands along its body and potent venom.
+This species plays an essential role in maintaining an ecological balance within its forested habitats.

 The Mojave Rattlesnake is known for its potent neurotoxic venom and preference for high desert habitats and lower mountain slopes in the southwestern United States and central Mexico.
 Its distinct feature is the presence of a greenish tinge to its scales.

-Characterised by their triangular-shaped heads and segmented rattle at the end of their tails, rattlesnakes are well adapted to a variety of habitats including deserts, grasslands, forests, and rocky hillsides.
+Characterised by their triangular-shaped heads and segmented rattle at the end of their tails, rattlesnakes are well adapted to a variety of habitats, including deserts, grasslands, forests, and rocky hillsides.
 They are skilled predators that primarily feed on small prey such as mice, rats, birds, rabbits, amphibians and reptiles.
-Utilizing their heat-sensing pits located between their eyes and nostrils to detect prey, they strike quickly with long fangs to inject potent venom into their victims before consuming them whole or defending themselves when threatened.
+Utilising their heat-sensing pits located between their eyes and nostrils to detect prey, they strike quickly with long fangs to inject potent venom into their victims before consuming them whole or defending themselves when threatened.
 Each type of rattlesnake boasts unique characteristics tailored to its specific habitat.
-Some species, like the Mojave Rattlesnake, have potent neurotoxic venom, while others such as the Timber Rattlesnake have a more hemotoxic venom which affects blood and tissue.
+Some species, like the Mojave Rattlesnake, have potent neurotoxic venom, while others, such as the Timber Rattlesnake, have a more hemotoxic venom which affects blood and tissue.

 These fascinating reptiles can be found in a variety of habitats ranging from deserts and forests to grasslands and rocky mountainsides, illustrating their adaptability to diverse environments.
 Each type of rattlesnake exhibits specific characteristics that help it thrive in its respective habitat.
 While some are adapted to arid environments and have heat-sensing pits to detect prey in the dark, others are more suited to wooded areas and rely on camouflage to ambush unsuspecting prey.
 On the other hand, the Sidewinder Rattlesnake is uniquely adapted for moving across sandy desert terrain thanks to its distinctive sideways sidewinding motion.
 With their extraordinary predatory skills and intricate ecosystems, they play a role in managing prey populations while also being prey themselves.
 Despite being feared by many due to their venomous nature, rattlesnakes play a crucial role in maintaining ecological balance by controlling rodent populations and serving as an essential link in various food chains.

 The diet and predatory behaviour of the rattlesnake represent a fascinating and crucial aspect of its survival in the wild.
-Rattlesnakes are primarily carnivorous and their diet consists mainly of small prey such as mice, rats, squirrels and rabbits.
+Rattlesnakes are primarily carnivorous, and their diet consists mainly of small prey such as mice, rats, squirrels and rabbits.
 However, they are also known to consume insects, birds, bird eggs, amphibians and occasionally other reptiles.
 This diverse diet enables the rattlesnake to adapt to various environments and ensures that it has a consistent food source.
 Remarkably, some rattlesnake species have been observed to consume their shed skin after moulting, which not only provides essential nutrients but also helps conceal their presence from potential predators.
 However, recent research has shown that rattlesnakes are opportunistic feeders, adapting their diet based on the availability of prey in their environment.
-This flexibility allows them to thrive in diverse habitats, including deserts and forests.
+This flexibility allows them to thrive in diverse habitats, including deserts, forests, coastal dunes and high elevations in mountainous regions.

 In addition to its remarkable hunting abilities, the rattlesnake's diet plays a vital role in regulating local ecosystems by controlling rodent populations.
 Its venomous bite is not only a formidable tool for subduing prey but also serves as a powerful deterrent against potential threats.
 Furthermore, recent studies have revealed that climate change may significantly impact the dietary preferences of rattlesnakes, potentially leading to shifts in their ecological roles within specific habitats.